Son of former LA Dodger Steve Sax among 5 Marines killed

 “There was never any doubt from a young age that Johnny would be a pilot and his passion was to fly!” the statement said.
 “This loss will change my life forever and is a loss to not only the Marines but this world!”

 Steve Sax played in the Major Leagues from 1981 to 1994, winning two world championships during his seven years as a second-baseman with the Dodgers.
-Fans and the team offered condolences on social media.
+Fans, Major League Baseball and the team offered condolences on social media.

 “The Los Angeles Dodgers are saddened to hear about the passing of Steve Sax’s son, John, and the five Marines who lost their lives in this week’s tragic helicopter accident.
 Our thoughts and condolences go out to their families and friends,” the Dodgers said in a tweet Saturday.